2022 Tax-Time Checklist

 With all the continued changes around COVID-19 with income, allowances, government incentives and the deductions that have been impacted by it, this year more than ever is not the time to just Do-It-Yourself!

-Rest assured your 2021 tax return deductions will be under more scrutiny than any year ever before.
-Even more than last year - if that was even possible.
+Rest assured your 2022 tax return deductions will be under more scrutiny than any year ever before.
+Even more than previous years - if that was even possible.